cs-fullstack-2019-spring/project1-portfolio-autumn-ragland/pages/text.md

 our webpages dynamic.
 We also learned JQuery this week.
 These introductions made our webpages a little more complex.
 Click the number 05 to view the full video describing my impressions of the fifth week!
 reflections06:
+This was our first big project week.
+On Monday I completed two smaller simple game projects using HTML CSS and JQuery.
+Tuesday through
+Thursday was dedicated to creating a portfolio website from scratch.
+Check out the full video describing my struggles and successes of the week by clicking on the number 06.